B2F/ai-pair-programming-with-cline/README.md

 - Inspired by clean code principles and best practices
 - Designed for effective AI-human collaboration
 - Built for the developer community

-## 📞 Support

-For questions, suggestions, or issues:

-1. Check the existing documentation in `Cline/Rules/` and `Cline/Workflows/`
-2. Review the requirements management guidelines
-3. Follow the established workflows for project management

----

 **Happy AI-assisted coding!** 🚀